Science in Fink

 - Study of man-made objects, such as satellites or debris orbiting around the Earth

 - Anomaly detection: unravelling the unknown

 There are several modules under construction to probe these science cases, to annotate and flag potential sky alerts that need further attention or inspection.

 We are open to contributions in those science cases, but also to new contributions that are not listed here.
 If you have a science proposal and you would like to integrate it with the broker, contact us.

 How to include your science case in Fink?

 First let us know about your science proposal!
 If you already have a working scientific module, we would be super happy to make the integration within the broker, otherwise we will design it together.
 The procedure is described in the fink-science repository or you can follow the tutorial on creating a science module.
-To help the design, you can find what information is available in an alert here, or check the current Fink added values.
 Keep in mind, the criteria for acceptance are:

 - The science module works ;-)

 - The execution time is not too long.